bflamig/Rpi400Jam/README.md

 ## Step 0: When you just want to download a pre-configured image

-A. If all you want to do is download a Raspbery Pi image with Jamulus pre-installed, well, have we got a deal for you!
-Just click on the following download link: [rpi400_jamulus_img.gz](https://1drv.ms/u/s!AhEZTg91Hm5djLobg5Sz8dHm40XtNg?e=Ge6tUO "rpi400_jamulus_img.gz")
+A. If all you want to do is download a Raspbery Pi SD card image with Jamulus pre-installed, well, have we got a deal for you!
+Just click on the following link to download the roughly 1.5 GB file (!): [rpi400_jamulus_img.gz](https://1drv.ms/u/s!AhEZTg91Hm5djLobg5Sz8dHm40XtNg?e=Ge6tUO "rpi400_jamulus_img.gz")

-This is a roughly 1.5 GB image file.
-For documentation on how to use that image, copy the "Step by Step" PDF file from the main Rpi400Jam code directory.
+For documentation on how to use this SD card image, copy the "Step by Step" PDF file from the main Rpi400Jam code directory.

 B. If you'd like to build the Raspberry Pi image yourself, perform the steps starting with Step 1 below.